srobo/astoria/protocol/README.md

 ```

 -   `uuid` - The UUID of the mounted disk
--   `mount_path` - The mount path of the mounted disk
+-   `path` - The mount path of the mounted disk

 Multiple disks can be included in the messages.